 So it is unlikely that either the Liberals or the New Democrats will be able to make a major run at the riding.
 But after the results in Provencher and Brandon-Souris last year, we should not under-estimate the ability of the Liberals to make some serious inroads.

-Forecast history: Was STRONG CONSERVATIVE from Jean's resignation.
+Forecast history: Was STRONG CONSERVATIVE at Jean's resignation.
 LIKELY CONSERVATIVE on February 21.
+Returned to STRONG CONSERVATIVE on April 11.

-Forecast history: Was LEAN P.C. at Dunderdale's resignation.
+Forecast history: Was a STRONG LIBERAL at Karygiannis's resignation.